Constructive Trusts

 What happens if we’re in a dispute about property ownership?

-The first step is to seek legal advice from a suitably qualified solicitor lawyer.
+The first step is to seek legal advice from a suitably qualified trust lawyer.
 Issues surrounding ownership shares can often be resolved through negotiation or mediation.

 If discussions break down, it may be necessary to issue a claim pursuant to the Trusts of Land and Appointment of Trustees Act 1996 (“TOLATA”).
 TOLATA is a piece of legislation that deals with (among other matters) disputes relating to the ownership of properties, and it gives the court power to change the ownership shares in a property, including ordering the sale of the property and the distribution of the proceeds.